kawaicheung/book-on-naming-things/manuscript/Verbs.md

 `ReplaceUsers()` could work just as well.
 It's not a bad choice and there are days I might favor it, but it feels a touch subtler to me than `Overwrite`.
 Given the choice, I lean toward stronger words initially for clarity, then scale back later on the harshness over time if it doesn't feel right.

-When I can't find that perfect verb, I'll often google synonyms.
-A quick search for alternatives to Replace and Overwrite gives me options like Change, Alter, Displace, Reimburse, Substitute, Swap, Upgrade, Improve, or Modernize.
+When I can't find that perfect verb, I'll look up synonyms.
+A quick Google search for alternatives to Replace and Overwrite gives me options like Change, Alter, Displace, Reimburse, Substitute, Swap, Upgrade, Improve, or Modernize.
 None of these feels nearly as good and some feel entirely strange.

 The reverse is true too -- when I feel like a name is right but I'm not completely sure, searching for synonyms helps me confirm the one I've picked is, at the very least, pretty good for now.